First Nations, Métis, and Inuit Education

 The Wellington Catholic District School Board is committed to First Nation, Métis, and Inuit student success.
 By enhancing the knowledge of all students and educators about the rich cultures and histories of First Nation, Métis, and Inuit peoples we continue to provide culturally relevant programming in our schools for all students.

-The Wellington Catholic District School Board in partnership with the Upper Grand District School Board have formed a Community First Nation, Métis, and Inuit Education Advisory Committee.
+The Wellington Catholic District School Board, in partnership with the Upper Grand District School Board, has a First Nations, Métis, and Inuit Education Council.
 The purpose of this committee is to assist in identifying community needs and to provide advice and guidance on First Nations, Métis, and Inuit Education initiatives.
 New First Nations, Métis, and Inuit Education initiatives and projects will be shared with this group for consultation and feedback.